vectordotdev/timber-elixir/README.md

    structuring your logs from *within* your application: from framework logs, to 3rd party logs, to custom events.
 Moreover, Timber adds data that otherwise wouldn't be in the line; data you can't obtain from parsing alone.
-2. **Human readability.** Structuring your logs means they become unreadable.
+2. **Human readability.** Structuring your logs usually means they become unreadable.
 Timber *augments* your logs with structured data.
 Meaning we do not alter the original log message.
    And in the Timber console, you'll see the humany-friendly message.
 Click the line, and you'll get access to all of the structured data in a slide out panel. :open_mouth: